flutter/website/get-started/codelab/index.md

 an update to the UI.
 </aside>

 Hot reload the app.
-You should be able to tap any row to favorite, or unfavorite, the entry.
-Note that tapping a row generates an implicit ink splash animation that emanates from the heart icon.
+You should be able to tap any tile to favorite, or unfavorite, the entry.
+Note that tapping a tile generates an implicit ink splash animation that emanates from wherever you tapped.

 <center><img src="images/step5-screenshot.png" alt="screenshot at completion of 5th step"></center>